souravtat/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-2. Make a histogram of the total number of steps taken each day
+2. Make a histogram of the total number of steps taken each day.

 ```r
 g1 <- ggplot(acttot,aes(steps))